Austin-Elguea/Paint-GUI/Ideas.md

 - Allow users to change font of text

 - General color picker..
 Instead of the color array add color buttons down the side or something.

+*FINISHED*

+- Background color changer i.e such as a drop down box with 10 or so colors to choose from.

 # Down the road.
 - EVENTUALLY, a mobile app ??